 - Life Insurance

 - Retirement Benefits

 - Sick Leave

 - Other Benefits

-United Concordia is a Dental Preferred Provider Organization Plan that is available through payroll deduction for employees.
+The College offers United Concordia, a Dental Preferred Provider Plan, through payroll deduction.
 The College does not make a contribution.
-Rates change each January, and an open enrollment period is held from mid-November through mid-December each year.
+An open enrollment period is held from mid-November through the first of December each year.

-Authorized by the Internal Revenue Service (IRS), a Flexible Spending Account (FSA) is a tax-advantaged way to pay for certain medical and/or dependent care expenses.
-By using pre-tax dollars to pay for these expenses, your taxable income is lowered resulting in a higher take home pay.
-Visit TASC at https://www.tasconline.com to see how a FSA account can benefit you.
+The College offers Flexible Spending Accounts (FSA), a tax-advantaged way to pay for certain medical and/or dependent care expenses.
+By setting aside pre-tax dollars in an FSA for these expenses, you save on taxes and end up with higher take-home pay.
+Visit TASC at https://www.tasconline.com to see how an FSA can benefit you.

 - Advantages of an FSA

 - Orthodontia Worksheet and Instructions